Olympia – Delphi | Three Days Tour

 In the afternoon depart for Olympia – Dinner & Overnight in Olympia. - 2nd Day

-Arrive in Nafpaktos then continue to Delphi - Dinner & Overnight in Delphi. - 3rd Day
+Pass by the picturesque towns of Nafpactos (Lepanto) and Itea, arrive in Delphi - Dinner & Overnight in Delphi. - 3rd Day

 - Situated at the foot of Mount Parnassos, within the angle formed by the twin rocks of the Phaedriades, lies the Pan-Hellenic sanctuary of Delphi, which had the most famous oracle of ancient Greece.
 Delphi was regarded as the centre of the world.
 According to mythology, it is here that the two eagles sent out by Zeus from the ends of the universe to find the navel of the world met.
 The sanctuary of Delphi, set within a most spectacular landscape, was for many centuries the cultural and religious centre and symbol of unity for the Hellenic world and seat of the Pythian Games, the second most important games in Greece after the Olympics, which were held every four years.